 15 Reasons Not to Own a Dog

 Dogs are one of the most popular pets in the world.
 They are loyal to their owners, playful, and affectionate.
-They can also function well as guards of people and homes.
+They can also serve well as guards of people and property.

-But, there are also disadvantages to owning a canine companion.
-They need regular exercise for one thing.
-Dealing with the poop is unpleasant and time-consuming, and they can bring with them odors, hair, fleas, and chew marks, which are undesirable and have to be dealt with.
-Then there are the vet bills, which can be astronomical if the pet is injured in an accident or falls ill.
+However, there are also some disadvantages to owning a canine companion.
+They need plenty of regular exercise.
+Dealing with the poop is unpleasant and time-consuming.
+Dogs can bring with them odors, hair, fleas, and chew marks, all of which are undesirable.
+Then there are also the vet bills, which can be astronomical if the pet is injured in an accident or falls seriously ill.

 When a man's best friend is his dog, that dog has a problem.— Edward Abbey

-5. General maintenance.
-The types of maintenance may vary according to the breed of dog, but there is always work to be done.
-Whether it is brushing them, clipping their nails, giving them a bath, or dental treatment, a keeping a dog requires dedication.
+The types of maintenance required may vary according to the breed of dog, but there is always work to be done.
+Whether it is brushing them, clipping their nails, giving them a bath, or dental treatment, a keeping a dog healthy requires dedication.

-6. Dog food can work out expensive over time, especially for bigger breeds.
-Plus you don't want to skimp on the pet nutrition, you want your dog to stay healthy, so you cannot skimp in this area.
+Dog food can work out to be expensive over time, especially for bigger breeds.
+You really can't skimp on the nutrition, you want your dog to stay healthy, so you cannot skimp in this area.

 When you lie down with dogs, you get up with fleas.— Jean Harlow

-9. Dogs can't survive on their own, unlike a cats which are independent and can just be left with food and water for a few days if you go away for the weekend or a short work trip.
+Dogs can't survive on their own, unlike a cats which are independent and can just be left with food and water for a couple of days if you go away for the weekend or a short work trip.
 You have to pay for a dog sitter or find alternative accommodation for your pet.
 It's expensive and can be stressful.

-14. I mentioned pooing, but pee can also be an issue.
+I mentioned pooping, but pee can also be an issue.
 Even after you have gone through the stress of house training them, they will pee wherever they want outside, right in front of house guests or children.
 They also have accidents which you have to clean up.

 I've seen a look in dogs' eyes, a quickly vanishing look of amazed contempt, and I am convinced that basically dogs think humans are nuts.— John Steinbeck